Plains All American Pipeline, L.P. (NYSE: PAA)

 related interpretations; weather interference with business operations

-or project construction; environmental liabilities, issues or events
+or conditions; environmental liabilities, issues or events that result

-that result in construction delays or otherwise impact targeted
+in construction delays or otherwise impact targeted in-service dates;

-in-service dates; interruptions in service on third-party pipelines or
+interruptions in service on third-party pipelines or facilities; general

-facilities; general economic, market or business conditions and the
+economic, market or business conditions and the amplification of other

-amplification of other risks caused by volatile financial markets,
+risks caused by volatile financial markets, capital constraints and

-capital constraints and pervasive liquidity concerns; and other factors
+pervasive liquidity concerns; and other factors and uncertainties

-and uncertainties inherent in the transportation, storage, terminalling
+inherent in the transportation, storage, terminalling and marketing of

-and marketing of crude oil and refined products as discussed in the
+crude oil and refined products as discussed in PAA's filings with the

 Plains All American Pipeline, L.P.